Glimesh/broadcast-box/README.md

 See [CONNECTING.md](internal/chat/CONNECTING.md) for the message contract and a minimal standalone client example.

+### Raw Data Channel

+Broadcast Box also accepts a raw WebRTC data channel (`bb-data-v1`) on WHIP/WHEP peer connections.
+Messages sent on this channel are broadcast as-is to other active peers on the same stream, excluding the sender.
+Text payloads stay text, binary payloads stay binary, and there is no persistent history.

+See [CONNECTING.md](internal/webrtc/datadc/CONNECTING.md) for setup details and text/binary examples.

 ## CLI Flags

 The binary also supports a small local profile-management helper: